 If you come from my husband’s family — or many Southern family’s — you likely add celery seed to homemade coleslaw.
-That’s cool, you do you, but I am pretty anti celery in my coleslaw so I’m leaving it out.
-If you like it, add ½ tsp to the recipe below.
-That should be just enough to get that flavor you crave!
+That’s cool, you do you, but I am pretty anti-celery in coleslaw and leave it out.

 Other Ways To Enjoy Coleslaw